LeonardoGentile/react-mobx-router5/README.md

 **Params**

 - `nodeName`: the route name of the component to wrap (`''` if root node)
-- `storeName` (optional, __defult__: `routerStore`): the RouterStore name if it differs from the default
+- `storeName` (optional, __default__: `routerStore`): the RouterStore name if it differs from the default

 **Return**
 It returns a function `routeNodeWrapper(RouteSegment)`.
-This function in turn returns a `RouteNode` component.
+This function in turn returns a `RouteNode` component, the actual HOC wrapper.

 **Usage**

-Given for example a route name `'users'` associated with a component `UsersComp` having children routes `users.list` and `users.view` then the component `UsersComp` should be considered a *route node* for you application, in other words the one responsible to re-render the components associated with its children routes.
+Given for example a route name `'users'` associated with a component `UsersComp` having children routes `users.list` and `users.view` then the route `'users'` should be considered a *route node* for you application, and its associated component `UsersComp` should be the one responsible to re-render the components associated with its children routes.

 `const UsersCompNode = routeNode('users')(UsersComp)`;